Identification and Inference of Network Formation Games with Misclassified Links: Proofs

-In the proof of this theorem, all the statements are conditional on $X$ and $\sigma_n$.
-We use the norm for matrices and vectors.
+In the proof of this theorem, all the statements are conditional on $(X,\sigma_n)$.
 For any vector, the norm is understood as the Euclidean norm, and for any matrix the norm is induced by the Euclidean norm.
-Theorem \ref{theorem_inference} follows from Lemma \ref{chi2dist_conv}.
+Define